neon-sector/xenotime/README.md

 ### What the heck is XENOTIME?

-**Xenotime** is a Rust/Piston-based 2D/3D game engine/platform.
+**XENOTIME** is a Rust/Piston-based 2D/3D game engine/platform.
 Its primary focuses are efficency, consistency, and immersion.

 ### What's with the crazy name?